 Bachelor’s degree (required)

-Meet testing requirements of Illinois Charter Law (Test of Academic Proficiency 400 and the appropriate content-area test) (required)
+Meet testing requirements of Illinois Charter Law (Test of Academic Proficiency 400 and one content-area test) (required)

 Illinois teacher license (strongly preferred)